Szqout/07_Failure_analysis_simple/Readme.md

 - Calculate key reliability metrics (MTBF, failure rate).
 - Visualize failure distributions and fit a Weibull curve.
 - Identify failure trends that could improve maintenance decisions.
+- In this small project we ignore data cleaning, it will be added in

 ---